Jaishreebala/QuickCheck/README.md

 ## What we learned

-Making API calls using pure JavaScript.
+Making API calls using fetch in JavaScript.

 ## What's next for QuickCheck